Harry A. Gant

 Harry Arthur Gant (February 11, 1881 - July 26, 1967) was a cinematographer and film director whose work includes African American films.
 He directed for the Lincoln Motion Picture Company.
 He was the only white person at the film company.

-He joined the African American film company after meeting Noble Johnson on a Universal Pictures set.
+Gant joined the Lincoln Motion Picture Company after meeting Noble Johnson on a Universal Pictures set.
 Gant worked at the film company while also continuing to work for a major studio.
 He was also a stockholder in the fledgling film company.
 UCLA has a photograph of Gant and Johnson.